forrest-herman/forrest-herman/README.md

 ### Hi, my name is Forrest! 👋

-💻 Web Developer for Atomic Inc. (http://atomicgrowth.co/)
+💻 Full-stack Developer for Preteckt Inc. (https://preteckt.com/)
 \
 📫 How to reach me: hermanf@mcmaster.ca
 \